Televisions have come a long way in the last decade, and the latest smart TVs are multimedia hubs delivering a wealth of content.

 While the simple answer is “an internet connection”, a more accurate description would involve being able to access apps and on-demand content.

 A smart TV will connect with your broadband network, via WiFi or an Ethernet cable plugged into your broadband router or hub.
+Be aware that to stream TV in 4K, you’ll need a relatively fast internet connection.

 A wireless signal should allow the TV to go online anywhere in the home, but a wired Ethernet link will ensure faster, more stable data transfers.

 That’s significant, since the main role of a smart TV is to stream content over the internet, from catch-up services like the BBC iPlayer to online content providers such as Netflix or Amazon Prime.
+Some smart TV systems will also have elements of online gaming.

 Streaming media services